-STEP ONE -- INSTALLATION OF FRONT TABLE
+STEP ONE - INSTALLATION OF FRONT TABLE

-- Place the large table board upside-down on floor.
+- 1. Place the large table board upside-down on floor.
 The bottom side has a notch (cutout) for clearance of elevation crank.
 (See figure 3.)
 Distinguish between the five through-bored (leveling screw) holes and the seven counterbored holes.
 Drive T-nuts into the five throughbored holes.
-(See figure 4.) - 2.
-Place the large table board on channels with cutout table notch forward and down as shown in figure 3. - 3.
+(See figure 4.) - Place the large table board on channels as shown in figure 3. - 3.
 Align the counterbored holes with matching holes in the channels.
-Place a 1/4'' flat washer and a $1/4-20 \times 1''$ machine screw in each of the six counterbored holes located above the channels.
-Use a $1/4-20 \times 1-1/4$ machine screw in the counterbored hole at the center of table board. - Attach lockwashers and nuts to the six screws in the channels.
+Place a 1/4" flat washer and a 1/4-20 x 1" machine screw in each of the six counterbored holes located above the channels.
+Use a 1/4-20 x 1-1/4 machine screw in the counterbored hole at the center of table board. - 4.
+Attach lockwashers and nuts to the six screws in the channels.
 Do not tighten these screws at this time.